chetanbg1/cbgwork1/README.md

 hashmap - not synchonize so not thread safe , much fater , one null key and multiple null values hashtable -shyncronize so thread safe , slow campare to hashmap , does not allow any null key or any null value

+MAP and Flat MAP
+	In Java, the Stream interface has a map() and flatmap() methods and both have intermediate stream operation and return another stream as method output.
+Both of the functions map() and flatMap are used for transformation and 	mapping operations. map() function produces one output for one input value, whereas flatMap() function produces an arbitrary no of values as output (ie zero or more than zero) for each input value. flatMap() --> performs the opertion on list of list map()	                                     	      flatMap()
+	The function passed to map() operation returns a single value for a single input.
+The function you pass to flatmap() operation returns an arbitrary number of values as the output.
+	One-to-one mapping occurs in map().
+One-to-many mapping occurs in flatMap().
+	Only perform the mapping.
+Perform mapping as well as flattening.
+	Produce a stream of value.
+Produce a stream of stream value. map() is used only for transformation.								flatMap() is used both for transformation and mapping.

 fail fast and fail safe
 Concurrent Modification: Concurrent Modification in programming means to modify an object concurrently when another task is already running over it.
 For example, in Java to modify a collection when another thread is iterating over it.
 Some Iterator implementations (including those of all the general purpose collection implementations provided by the JRE) may choose to throw ConcurrentModificationException if this behavior is detected.

 Fail Fast And Fail Safe Iterators in Java
 Iterators in java are used to iterate over the Collection objects.Fail-Fast iterators immediately throw ConcurrentModificationException if there is structural modification of the collection.
 Structural modification means adding, removing any element from collection while a thread is iterating over that collection.
 Iterator on ArrayList, HashMap classes are some examples of fail-fast Iterator.
 Fail-Safe iterators don’t throw any exceptions if a collection is structurally modified while iterating over it.
 This is because, they operate on the clone of the collection, not on the original collection and that’s why they are called fail-safe iterators.
 Iterator on CopyOnWriteArrayList, ConcurrentHashMap classes are examples of fail-safe Iterator.

+if synchronized map is there why concurrent hash map was introduce -

+	 Java HashMap is a non-synchronized collection class.
+If we need to perform thread-safe operations on it then we must need to synchronize it explicitly.
+The synchronizedMap() method of java.util.Collections class is used to 	synchronize it.
+It returns a synchronized (thread-safe) map backed by the specified map.

+	The ConcurrentHashMap and SynchronizedHashMap both are the Collection classes which are thread-safe and can be used in multithreaded and concurrent java application.
+But there are few differences that exists between them. concurrent hash map came in picture due to performance issue in synchronize hash map it works on principle of locak stripping so any number of threads can read and write where as in synchronized has map others thread has to 	wait for executing treads opertion to end

+	  ConcurrentHashMap is thread-safe therefore multiple threads can operate on a single object without any problem.
+In ConcurrentHashMap, the Object is divided into a number of segments according to the concurrency level.
+By 		default, it allows 16 thread to read and write from the Map without any synchronization.
+In ConcurrentHashMap, at a time any number of threads can perform retrieval operation but for updating in the object, the thread must lock 		the particular segment in which the thread wants to operate.
+This type of locking mechanism is known as Segment locking or bucket locking.
+Hence, at a time16 update operations can be performed by threads.

 ## SQL
 --